open-and-sustainable/prismaid/julia/PrismAId/README.md

 When you run the review project, you'll be prompted with cost information and asked to confirm before proceeding.

+For an enabled chunking plan, the review also writes `<results_file_name>.chunking-report.json`.
+It records the chunk plan, value coercions, conflict resolutions, and document failures.
+A partial run throws only after preserving the normal results file and this sidecar.

 ### Downloading PDFs from Zotero

 To download PDFs from a Zotero collection: